danbev/inf-wasi/README.md

 ## inf-wasi
-This is Web Component Module componet for Languge Model inference (inf).
-This is can be used for Large Language Models (LLM), Visual Language Models (VLM), and Large Multimodal Models (LMM) (like LlaVA).
+This is Web Component Module Component for Languge Model inference (inf).
+This can be used for Large Language Models (LLM), and Large Multimodal Models (LMM) (like LlaVA) inference.

 ### Background
 I've been focused on finding a use case for AI in Trusification, but instead of